 (d) functions, powers, and duties of any person or class of person, whether the Minister, the Chief Health Officer, a medical practitioner, person having any prescribed condition of health, or any other person or class of person, but so that a regulation made under this paragraph is limited to the necessities of achieving the objects of this Part and does not require any person to submit to treatment without his consent.

-[Section 289C inserted by No. 21 of 1957 s.
-11; amended by No. 28 of 1984 s.
+[Section 289C inserted: No. 21 of 1957 s.
+11; amended: No. 28 of 1984 s.
 45; No. 19 of 2016 s.
 99 and 100.]

 289D.
 Powers conferred by this Part are cumulative